vitessio/website/content/en/docs/reference/vreplication/v2/movetables.md

 MoveTables is used to start a workflow to move one or more tables from an external database or an existing Vitess keyspace into a new Vitess keyspace.
 The target keyspace can be unsharded or sharded.

-MoveTables is used typically for migrating data into Vitess or to implement vertical sharding.
-You might use the former when you first start using Vitess and the latter if you want to distribute your load across servers.
+MoveTables is typically used for migrating data into Vitess or to implement vertical sharding.
+You might use the former when you first start using Vitess and the latter if you want to distribute your load across servers without sharding tables.

 ### Parameters

 #### action

 <div class="cmd">
 MoveTables is an "umbrella" command.
-The `action` sub-command defines the operation on the workflow.
+The *action* sub-command defines the operation on the workflow.
 </div>

 #### options